 Step 1.
 Q&A time

-After you ask the question and the that entire part is over.
-Locate the individual and follow up on his answer or your question.
+After you ask the question and that entire part is over, locate the individual and follow up on his answer or your question.
 When you are talking with this high-profile individual, politely ask if someone may take a photo of you two for your blog post.
-Naturally the superstars have no objection to that, and they are used to it.
+Naturally, the superstars have no objection to that, and they are used to it.
 It’s a nice compliment for them, and a great tool for you.
-In the end of your brief (less then 5 minutes) talk, excuse yourself, and thank the superstar for their valuable time, and ask if you might get their business card so that you may further follow up on the topic you were just talking about.
+In the end of your brief conversation (less than 5 minutes), excuse yourself, and thank the superstar for their valuable time.
+Before you leave ask if you might get their business card so that you may further follow up on the topic you were just talking about.
 While you are saying that, offer your business card also.
 It’s important that you start leaving first because then you have the upper hand, and have the other side wanting to hear more.
 Even if it’s Mark Cuban on the other side.
 “The sale” will happen later.

 If the other person says they don’t have any business cards, ask for an email or a phone number or anything really.
 If they don’t give you anything (which will happen only if you totally messed up the first step, and the first part of the second step) you will have two options: